Aladin147/BLKWDS_Manager/project_status.md

      - [ ] Standardize spacing using BLKWDSConstants
    - Fix Non-functional Elements
      - [x] Standardize navigation using NavigationService().navigateTo()
-     - [ ] Implement proper "View All" functionality or remove the button
      - [ ] Replace placeholder icons with proper images or standardized icons
    - Improve Accessibility
      - [ ] Increase minimum icon sizes to 18px